kennedy-u/CS-300-Portfolio/README.md

-# CS-300
+# CS-300-Portfolio

-Software Design and Analysis (focused on Data Structure and Algorithm )
+Data Structures and Algorithms: Analysis and Design.

+### Project Description: A course schedule console app written in C++.